lukasgunschera/lukasWebsite/content/authors/admin/_index.md

   url: https://www.mrc-cbu.cam.ac.uk/

 # Short bio (displayed in user profile at end of posts)
 bio: I am a graduate research assistant at the University of Cambridge.
-Following my graduate education in psychological research with a major in clinical psychology and a minor in methodology and statistics, my primary research interests surround human learning and habitual behaviour.
-Current projects examine formal computational modelling approaches to social media use, the role of automatic behaviour in social media use, and cognitive correlates of psychopathic personality traits.
+Following my graduate education in psychological research with a major in clinical psychology and a minor in methodology and statistics, my primary research interest surround human learning and digital mental health.
+Current projects examine formal computational neuroscience approaches to social media use, the role of automatic behaviour in social media use, and cognitive correlates of psychopathic personality traits.

 # Interests to show in About widget
 interests:
 - Open, reproducible, and transparent research
-- Social media and habit formation
+- Digital mental health
+- Human learning
+- Computational psychiatry
 - Criminal behavior and psychopathy
-- Associative learning processes
-- Computational psychiatry

 # Education to show in About widget
 education: